manwar/python-guide/introduction-to-python.md

     print(result)

-Conditions can be comnined using keyword `"and"`
+Conditions can be comnined using the keyword `"and"`.

 ## Loops
 ***